 Furthermore, it turned out quite a few concerning users are facing this issue.
-With that said, fortunately there do exist a few workarounds that should help you fix the Google Chrome having no sound or audio issues.
+With that said, fortunately, there do exist a few workarounds that should help you fix the Google Chrome having no sound or audio issues.
 So without further ado, let’s check them out.

-Reverify Various Chrome Audio Settings
+Verify Chrome Audio Settings

-Here are the steps to check if the site is Unmute in chrome:
+Here are the steps to check if the site is Unmute in Chrome:

 - Launch the Chrome browser and right-click on the tab that isn’t playing audio.